Yesterday I was out running errands. In the middle of a busy street, a gaggle of geese were walking alone in formation in front of me.

-I thought to myself, if I'd been born a goose, I'd know what to do.
-I probably wouldn't be "different."
-They all looked alike.
+I thought to myself, if I’d been born a goose, I’d know what to do.
+I probably wouldn’t be “different.”
 I might have fit in.

 But I still think: If I was just a goose walking along in a gaggle of geese, all looking alike, I wouldn’t stand out as different.
 I would know, because nature would have had a strong hand in guiding me as a goose, what to do next.